Are Italians Healthier Because They Drink Red Wine?

 Red Wine’s Antioxidant Qualities

 Plant chemicals called flavonoids have several positive health effects.
-Many of the tannins we found in the red wine also can be found in many fruits and vegetables, tea, dark chocolate, and blueberries.
-When you pop open a bottle of red wine, you may get more health benefits than just a glass of fermented grapes.
+Many of the tannins in red wine are also present in many fruits and vegetables, tea, dark chocolate, and blueberries.
+When you open a bottle of red wine, you may get more health benefits than just a glass of fermented grapes.

-The flavonoids found in red wine are purported to be good for your heart.
-Though it has been proposed that there is a definitive link between flavonoid consumption and heart functionality, there’s no evidence so far that suggests red wine is any healthier than these other sources of the beneficial compound.
+The flavonoids in red wine are purported to be good for your heart.
+Though it has been proposed that there is a definitive link between flavonoid consumption and heart functionality, there’s no evidence that red wine is any healthier than these other sources of the beneficial compound.

 Prevention of Dementia and Alzheimer’s Disease